Skip to main content

 Course Objectives

-By the end of the semester, students should be able to do the following.
+By the end of the semester, students should be able to do the following:

 Scheduling: Students will be able to recite different scheduling paradigms; to paraphrase qualitative and quantitative properties of these paradigms; to derive a schedule for given parameters; to model quantitative properties of scheduling paradigms; to incorporate protocol extensions into existing scheduling models; to contrast different scheduling approaches.